We know it will take time before the gender pay gap will close. Meanwhile, there are some things that you can do to may help you to be paid fairly.

 If undervaluation is found, parties to the claim must agree on how to correct the differences.

-Pay equity claims can be a long and complex process but there is more information on the Employment New Zealand website.
+Find more information on the Employment New Zealand website.

 Working in the public service

 If you work for a public service department, your employer has committed to Kia Toipoto: Closing Gender, Māori, Pacific and Ethnic Pay Gaps Public Service Action Plan 2021-24.
-Find your agency’s plan to implement Kia Toipoto to familiarise yourself with what actions they intend to take to reduce the gender pay gap.